How to Make a Location-Based App?

-If you’re planning to develop a mobile application with geolocation feature, this article is meant for you.
-We are ready to disassemble all the nuances of this difficult process and explain how to create a location-based app.
+If you’re planning to develop a mobile application with geolocation feature, our article is meant for you.
+We are ready to disassemble all the nuances of such a difficult process and explain how to create a location-based app.
 Also, you’ll know what budget one should prepare.
 So, start reading!

 In the quest for trends, more and more geo-dependent mobile applications have been appearing on the market.
 Some of them cannot work without locating the user, while others are taking advantage of the geolocation feature in order to make their services more convenient.
 Navigators, guides, social networks with geotagged photos, fitness applications with the route tracking belong to so-called Location-Based Services.
 Geolocation is actively being introduced into the business app development.
 But is the game worth the candle?
 Let's figure it out.

-First, we define the basic functions of geolocation:
+First, we define the basic functions of geolocation app development:

 - Information function: providing the user with information about the nearest objects or objects of a certain location.